Israeli army threatens to attack ambulances in southern Lebanon

 Iran parliament speaker in Beirut

-The speaker of Iran’s parliament and former military commander, Mohammad Bagher Ghalibaf, was visiting the Lebanese capital to meet his counterpart and Amal Movement leader Nabih Berri.
+The speaker of Iran’s parliament and former air force commander of the Islamic Revolutionary Guard Corps (IRGC), Mohammad Bagher Ghalibaf, was visiting the Lebanese capital to meet his counterpart and Amal Movement leader Nabih Berri.

-“I’m here to send a message from the people, supreme leader and the president of Iran to the people of Lebanon that, as always, we stand with the Lebanese people, government and resistance, and will stay by their stand in difficult conditions,” he told Iranian state television after arriving in Beirut.
+“Iran is ready to help the war-stricken, displaced and wounded people under the supervision of the Lebanese government and send assistance if an air corridor can be opened by the government for Beirut,” he told a joint news conference alongside Berri.

 Ghalibaf visited the site of an Israeli attack on the densely populated Basta area that killed at least 22 people, accompanied by two Hezbollah legislators, according to the AFP news agency.